mardeldev/twitter-clone/README.md

 ```
 npm i
 ```
-- Open a browser and naviagte to `http://localhost:5173`.
+- Open a browser and navigate to `http://localhost:5173`.
 - You should now be able to try the app for yourself!

 - If you do not want to signup to try the app, you can use the following credentials to login: